juliaBystrom/wordBank/README.md

 ### Project description:

-WordBank was designed and implemented in order to ...
+WordBank was designed and implemented in order to help people store their most important translations and sort them depending on context.
+All of this is done to make it easier for a person learning a new language to gradually expand their vocabulary.

 ### Progress made:

-These features have been implemented so far ...
+These features have been implemented so far: signup/signin page, sidebar, translate functionality with Google API, trello-like boards to save important phrases.

 ### Planning to do:

-Features that are planned to be implemented ...
+Features that are planned to be implemented: Drag & drop functionality, etc.

 ### File structure

 Files are structured into the folders: models, presenters, views.
 In views we have an additional folder called components for parts in the application that is frequently used e.g. buttons, img tags, text.